hatemr/Automatic-Writing-Editor/README.md

-# Text Classification
+# Text Classification for Essay Scoring
-For essay scoring.
+To help us write better.

 # Business Problem
 Clear and effective communication is hard.
 Especially in a business with complex goals and shifting demands.
 That's why I am building a writing editor, to automatically grade one's writing.
 This tool aims to help people write reports in clear, concise prose.

 ## Plan
 * Start with TFIDF approaches.
-Then try LSTMs, and add attention.
-If we get really far, then maybe BERT.
-But only we get far.
+Get a simple working model, then deploy using Flask+AWS.
+* After the model is deployed online, refine the model and try fancier NLP techniques, like LSTMs, then add attention.

 ## Progress
 * __9/25/19__: learned about tf-idf approaches.
 Notes here: [TFIDF.md](notes/TFIDF.md).